matthw/matthw.github.io/content/posts/2022/automatically-unpacking-icedid-stage1-with-angr/index.md

             return key
 ```

-with a few extra conditions to avoid looping when there's no active path left or when the paths gets too complex (arbitrary pick), it looks like this:
+with a few extra conditions to avoid looping when there's no active path left or when the path gets too complex (arbitrary pick), it looks like this:

 ```python